UnamSanctam/UnamDownloader/README.md

 <img src="https://github.com/UnamSanctam/UnamDownloader/blob/master/UnamDownloader.png?raw=true">

-# UnamDownloader 1.0.0 - A free silent downloader
+# UnamDownloader 1.1.0 - A free silent downloader

 ## Main Features

-* .NET - Coded in C#, requires minimum .NET Framework 3.5
+* Native (C) - Can choose to build the downloader as a native (C) file, basically no run requirements
+* Managed (C#) - Can choose to build the downloader as a managed (.NET C#) file, requires at least .NET 4.0
 * Silent - Downloads and executes (if enabled) files without any visible output
 * Tiny - Final downloader build is usually less than 10kb
 * Multiple files - Supports downloading any amount of files
 * Powershell - Does everything through powershell which currently greatly reduces detections
 * Compatible - Supports all tested Windows version (Windows 7 to Windows 10) and all file types
 * Windows Defender exclusions - Can add exclusions into Windows Defender to ignore any detections from the downloaded files
-* Icon - Supports adding an icon to the built file
-* Assembly - Supports adding assembly data to the built file
+* Icon/Assembly - Supports adding an icon and assembly data to the built file with building a managed .NET C# build

 ## Downloads